saanchoo/saanchoo/README.md

 ### 🧠 About me
 I’m a **Software Engineer** passionate about building things that are somehow useful.
-I love exploring data, automating processes, and creating projects that just *work better* in real life.
+I love exploring data, automating processes, and creating projects that can help you in real life.

 ----